Shalalth: Railway shuttle

 On the opening of the Bralorne Mine in 1934, the roadway from the train station was rehabilitated.
 PGE introduced a gas car service that September to handle increased mining traffic to/from Lillooet.
 Two Hall-Scott passenger cars were alternatively used to haul two flatcars, which carried vehicles and freight.
 Providing four round trips daily, trains loaded and unloaded on a spur at the Bridge River station.
 In 1936, the service reduced to two round trips.
 In 1938, a superior road was built down the ridge to Shalalth station, and the western terminus was moved 0.9 mi eastward.

 Craig Lodge, built in 1915, but destroyed by fire about 1948, was an official intermediate stop prior to the hotel's demise.
 However, the shuttle would also stop at any of the hamlets on request.
 The train always remained overnight at Lillooet.
 In the early 1940s, the Sunday runs were eliminated.
 In 1958, the western terminus moved to Seton Portage.
 On the BC Rail main line, Shalalth, which was a key station over the decades, had become a flag stop by the 2000s.
 It was 3.9 mi northeast of Seton and 6.4 mi northwest of Retaskit.
 In 2002, BC Rail withdrew all passenger services.
-The indigenous operated Kaoham Shuttle continues to serve Shalalth.
+The indigenous operated Tsal'alh Seton Train, formerly the Kaoham Shuttle, continues to serve Shalalth.